Burchard du Puiset

 Burchard du Puiset (died 1196) was a medieval Anglo-Norman clergyman and treasurer of the diocese of York.
 Either the nephew or son of Hugh du Puiset, the Bishop of Durham, Burchard held a number of offices in the dioceses of York and Durham before being appointed treasurer by King Richard I of England in 1189.
-His appointment was opposed by the newly appointed Archbishop Geoffrey, which led to a long dispute between Geoffrey and Burchard that was not resolved until the mid 1190s.
-After the death of Hugh du Puiset, Burchard was a candidate for the Hugh's old bishopric, but lost out in the end to another candidate.
+His appointment was opposed by the newly appointed Archbishop Geoffrey, which led to a long dispute between Geoffrey and Burchard that was not resolved until the mid-1190s.
+After the death of Hugh du Puiset, Burchard was a candidate for Hugh's old bishopric, but lost out in the end to another candidate.
 Burchard died in 1196.

 Background and early career

 Burchard was a relative of Hugh du Puiset, the Bishop of Durham.
 Some sources name him as Hugh's nephew, but other sources call him Hugh's son, including the modern biographer of Hugh.
 G. W. S. Barrow, the author of the entry for Hugh in the Oxford Dictionary of National Biography, merely states that Burchard could possibly be the son of Hugh.
 Burchard was among the most common witnesses to Hugh's charters, and Hugh's biographer calls Burchard the "intimate counsellor" of the bishop.

 Burchard held a prebend in the cathedral chapter of York, although the exact prebend that he held is unknown.
 He then held the office of archdeacon for the East Riding, which he held along with the archdeaconry of Durham; all known mentions of his archdeaconry of the East Riding also call him archdeacon of Durham.
 He acquired the Durham archdeaconry before 24 May 1172, when he first appears holding the office, and held it until his death.
 Burchard also held a number of churches, including those at Heighington Alne, and Aycliffe.
 Hugh is thought to have wanted the archbishopric of York for Burchard, most notably in 1189.

 In 1172 Burchard witnessed a charter of Henry the Liberal, Count of Champagne, written at Troyes.
 A further charter of Henry's in 1175 mentions a "Burchard archdeacon" who is named as a relative of Henry's.
 This may also be Burchard du Puiset.